SpiritGameStudios/Ghost/README.md

 - Music playback from either Soundcloud or Bandcamp
 - A tag system allowing us to respond quickly to FAQs
 - A command to fetch mod info from Modrinth (WIP)

-## Special Thanks
-To Mojang (yes, that mojang).

-Ghost's internal architecture is heavily based on that of Minecraft (specifically the registry system).
-It also uses Mojang's serialization library DataFixerUpper in places (and may eventually use it for command arguments if I get around to it).